Enubia/ghost-chat/README.md

 ## Additional info

 If you have any suggestions for features or you've found a bug, feel free to go to [https://github.com/Enubia/ghost-chat/issues/new/choose](https://github.com/Enubia/ghost-chat/issues/new/choose) and choose either Feature request or Bug report.
+You can also join the [Discord server](https://discord.gg/V83zRha) and post a bug or feature report/request into one of the channels.

 # Development setup